pivotal/docs-tap/install-components.md

     ```

 1. Create a file named `ootb-delivery-basic-values.yaml` that specifies the
-   corresponding values to the properties you want to tweak.
-For example:
+   corresponding values to the properties you want to change.

+   For example, the contents of the file might look like this:

     ```
     service_account: default